What are smoke alarms

 Each type looks similar and is powered by battery, mains electricity or both.

-Smoke alarm kits for deaf and hard of hearing people
+Smoke alarms for deaf and hard of hearing people

 Conventional smoke alarms work by emitting a loud noise when smoke is detected, providing the vital early warning of fire, and therefore aiding escape.
 People who are deaf or hard of hearing need additional ways of making them aware the alarm has been activated, including vibrating pads and flashing strobe lights.